nipatriknilsson/unittest/README.md

 ~~~
 $ unittest --help
-Copyright (c) 2020 Patrik Nilsson, MIT License
+Copyright (c) 2021 Patrik Nilsson, MIT License

-unittest [-p] [-f max_count] [object-files...] [-- options to the compiler]
+unittest [-p] [-o executable_unit_file  ] [-f max_count] [object-files...] [-- options to the compiler]
 options:
 -p        print only failed unit tests
 -f N      stop processing, when N units failed.
 Default 5.
+-o        executable output file (which can be used with i.e. gdb)
+          otherwise a temporary file is used
 -h        this help
 --help    this help

 This is a script to perform unit testing of gcc-compiled files.
 Create a function with prototype "int unittest_*()".
 The function will be called from a main loop.
 Return 0 on success.
-Anything else is an error and is printed.
+Anything else is an error and it is printed.

 The unit function must be accessable from main().
 Example:
 int unittest_addition_1_plus_1_eq_2 ()